• Skip to primary navigation

 • Use fresh shrimp or prawns if you can, and if you are following this recipe make sure you use shrimp with head and shell.

-• Shrimp should never overcook
+• Prawns should never be overcooked

-• For best results use good quality pasta.
+• For best results, use good-quality pasta.
 I always recommend Garofalo or Rummo

 Nutrition